jenkinsci/kubernetes-plugin/README.md

 Fill in the Kubernetes plugin configuration.
-In order to do that, you will open the Jenkins UI and navigate to **Manage Jenkins -> Manage Nodes and Clouds -> Configure Clouds -> Add a new cloud -> Kubernetes** and enter the *Kubernetes URL* and *Jenkins URL* appropriately, this is unless Jenkins is running in Kubernetes in which case the defaults work.
+In order to do that, you will open the Jenkins UI and navigate to **Manage Jenkins -> Manage Nodes and Clouds -> Configure Clouds -> Add a new cloud -> Kubernetes** and enter the *Kubernetes URL* and *Jenkins URL* appropriately, unless Jenkins is running in Kubernetes in which case the defaults work.

 Supported credentials include: